(Pinned Post) August 2022 // Two years ago, the idea of spending a summer painting while road- tripping was just a dream.

 But when Covid happened and the future of travel started looking complicated, he made his big move.
 “It’s the perfect solution” he kept saying.... and suddenly I starting to see the possibilities.

-I realized it would offer me a front row seat to the artistic lens I was seeking, and I could create my own opportunities and use my experiences as the backdrop for my landscape paintings.
-And I could continue exploring and painting, regardless of what was happening in the world.
+I realized it would offer me a front row seat to the artistic lens I was seeking, I could use my experiences as the backdrop for my landscape paintings.
+And I could continue painting, regardless of what was happening in the world.

 It also gave us access to another dream we have been working on ~ being closer to our northern friends and families for part of the year.